SolaceSamples/solace-samples-amqp-qpid-jms1/docs/_tutorials/request-reply.md

 ...
 ~~~

-Also it is necessary to allocate a temporary queue for receiving the reply.
+Also, it is necessary to allocate a temporary queue for receiving the reply.

 *SimpleRequestor.java*
 ~~~java